That1DireWolf-4746/Lost-Sanctuary-Modpack/README.md

 - Scaling Health: Maximum health from Heart Containers is capped at 15.
 - LB: Remove Beast Pit
 - BiS: Remove Scorched woodset.
+- GS: Holding a Staff or the Hex Notebook allows you to gain Hex-related Gamestages. *The amethyst pulses in tune with your thoughts...*
-- GS: Each Miniboss unlocks new Spells.
+- GS: Each Miniboss unlocks new Spells. *You reel with the knowledge bestowed by the Great Mind's passing...*
+  L> Phoenix: Allows casting of Altiora and the Flight spells.
-  L> Dread Hound: Allows casting of the Zeniths.
+  L> Troll: Allows casting of the Zeniths.
   L> Sea Serpent: Allows casting of the Weather spells.
   L> Ender Dragon: Allows casting of the Gates.
   L> Pumpkinhead: Allows casting of the Nadirs.
   L> Wither: Allows casting of Flay Mind.